Retailer Policy Manual

 "Gaming Policy Enforcement Branch (GPEB)" means the Ministry of Finance’s Gaming Policy and Enforcement Branch which regulates legal gambling in British Columbia, including the operations of BCLC.

-Personnel at lottery retail locations are not regarded as Lottery Retailers by BCLC if:
+Individuals are not regarded as a Lottery Site Employee by BCLC if:

-• the individual does not use an Altura lottery terminal, handle Instant Win products or provide validation or payout services;
+• the individual does not use the lottery terminal, handle Instant Win products, provide validation, or prize payout services; and

-• the individual’s interactions with lottery products are limited to operating a Lotto Express Device at point of sale; and
+• the individual’s interactions with lottery products are limited to operating a Lotto Express Terminal at point of sale.

-“Lottery Retailer Family Member” means a spouse (including common law), child or parent, whether residing with the Lottery Retailer or not, or anyone who resides with the Lottery Retailer.
+“Lottery Retailer Family Member” means a spouse (including common law), child or parent of either a Lottery Retailer or Lottery Site Employee whether they reside with the Lottery Retailer or Lottery Site Employee or not, as well as anyone who resides with the Lottery Retailer or Lottery Site Employee.

-“Lotto Express Device” means lottery ticket vending equipment located at the point of sale where lottery purchases are transacted through an electronic cash register.
-Lotto Express devices include:
+“Lotto Express Terminal” means lottery ticket vending equipment located at the point of sale where lottery purchases are transacted through an electronic cash register.

-“Services” means the obligations of the Lottery Retailer under a Lottery Retailer Agreement, including the marketing, sales, and if applicable, the validation of lottery tickets and payout of winning lottery tickets.
+“Services” means the obligations of the Lottery Retailer under a Lottery Retailer Agreement, as defined in the Lottery Retailer Agreement.

 Section 1